Further information can be obtained by contacting the school’s special educational needs coordinator (SENDco).

 Special Education Needs Coordinators

-Wyvil Primary School and Aurora House - Andrew Terrey
+Wyvil Primary School and Resource Bases for Speech, Language and Communication Needs, and Autism - Andrew Terrey

 Who are the best people to talk to in this school about my child’s difficulties with learning/ Special Educational Needs and/or disability (SEND) and how can I talk to them about my child if I need to?